 September 24, 2018

-Steve Smart is an information designer, poet and artist.
+Steve Smart is a poet and visual artist who also has experience in information design.
 View all posts by stevedsmart

 This entry was posted on Monday, September 24th, 2018 at 11:05 am and tagged with sound, whale and posted in animal, memory, nature, objects, poetry, publications, sound.
 You can follow any responses to this entry through the RSS 2.0 feed.